sfomuseum/ios-multiscreen-starter/README.md

 ![](docs/images/ios-multiscreen-touchfree-001.png)

-The following examples demonstrate the application run in "touch-free" mode using the XCode Simulator.
+The following examples demonstrate the application run in "touch-free" mode using the XCode Simulator and an instance of the [sfomuseum/www-multiscreen-starter server](https://github.com/sfomuseum/www-multiscreen-starter#server) running on the same machine.

 First, run the application targeting a 12.9" iPad:

-Once the simulator starts the first thing you'll need to do is enable "relay" mode in the application's settings panel.
+Once the Simulator starts the first thing you'll need to do is enable "relay" mode in the application's settings panel.
 Note that the default relay endpoint is `http://localhost:8080` which is expected to be the `www-multiscreen-starter` server application running on the same machine.

 ![](docs/images/ios-multiscreen-touchfree-002.png)